sergey-sonkin/huffman/notes.md

 Ultimately we will need to try both approaches to understand which is faster.

 Notes: From exploring further, I'm not sure there is an elegant way to perform SIMD mapping.

-For context, this is what the code might look like:

-Hi Tiffany.
-I ask that you don't.
-Please just let me know Hi Tiffany.
-We are going our separate ways and I do not want to communicate further.
-I ask that you do not text or call me outside of letting me know when you will leave the apartment and once you have done so.

-Tiffany I understand this is a really hard time, but we've broken up and we are going our separate ways.
-I ask that we limit our communication going forward.
-Please only contact me (via text) to let me know when you plan to leave the apartment and once you have done so.
+Doesn't seem like the intrinsic is supported in Mojo.